2004 Boston Red Sox season: 2004 World Series

 The Red Sox performed well in the 2004 postseason.
-From the eighth inning of Game 5 of the American League Championship Series against the Yankees (a tie) until the end of the World Series, the Sox played 60 innings, and never trailed at any point.
-This was only the fourth World Series ever played in which the losing team had never held a lead.
+From the tied eighth inning of Game 5 of the ALCS against the Yankees until the end of the World Series, the Sox played 60 innings, and never trailed at any point.
+This was only the fourth World Series ever played in which the losing team had never held a lead, with the others being in 1963, 1966, and 1989.

 To add a final, surreal touch to the Red Sox championship title, on the night the Red Sox won, a total lunar eclipse colored the moon over Busch Stadium to a deep red hue.
-The Red Sox won the title about eleven minutes before totality ended.
-Many Red Sox fans who were turned away due to no tickets for the game were allowed to watch the final inning from the confines of Busch Stadium after being let in free of charge.
+The Red Sox won the title about 11 minutes before totality ended.
+Many Red Sox fans who were turned away due to no tickets for the game were allowed to watch the final inning from inside Busch Stadium after being let in free of charge.

 Fox commentator Joe Buck famously called the final out, saying:

-The Red Sox held a parade (or as Boston mayor Thomas Menino put it, a "rolling rally") on Saturday, October 30, 2004.
-A crowd of more than three million people filled the streets of Boston to cheer as the team rode on the city's famous Duck Boats.
-The parade followed the same route the New England Patriots took following their victories in Super Bowls Super Bowl XXXVI in 2002 and Super Bowl XXXVIII in February.
+The Red Sox held a parade (or as Boston mayor Thomas Menino put it, a "rolling rally") on Saturday, October 30.
+A crowd of more than three million people filled the streets of Boston to cheer as the team rode on the city's Duck Boats.
+The parade followed the same route the New England Patriots took following their victories in Super Bowls Super Bowl XXXVI in 2002 and Super Bowl XXXVIII earlier in 2004.

-Following their 2004 World Series win, the Red Sox replaced the dirt from the field as a "fresh start".
+Following their World Series win, the Red Sox replaced the dirt from the field as a "fresh start."
 They earned many accolades from sports media and throughout the nation for their incredible season.

 Pitcher Derek Lowe said that with the win, the chants of "1918!" would no longer echo at Yankee Stadium again.

 The Patriots win in the Super Bowl meant the Red Sox World Series win made Boston the first city to have Super Bowl and World Series champions in the same year in 25 years, when the Pittsburgh Steelers won Super Bowl XIII, followed by the Pirates winning the 1979 World Series.
 The Patriots winning Super Bowl XXXIX in the ensuing offseason made Boston the first city to have two Super Bowls and one World Series championship over a span of 12 months since Pittsburgh in 1979–1980.